Compare Car Transport Quotes and Find the Best Price

 A quote significantly below the typical range for a route is usually cheap for a reason.
 The most common explanations are a longer collection window than stated, subcontracting to a third-party carrier the customer has no visibility on, or a more restricted insurance policy.
 None of those things are necessarily disqualifying but they should be understood before accepting.

-A real example of how this plays out: A customer accepts a £100 quote for a route where typical pricing sits around £150–£180.
+A real example: a customer accepts a £100 quote for a route where typical pricing sits around £150–£180.
 The job is subcontracted.
 Collection arrives seven days later than the window suggested.
-The insurance policy in place covers the transporter's vehicle, not the customer's car during transit.
+The insurance policy covers the transporter's vehicle, not the customer's car during transit.
 A £155 quote from a direct carrier with a confirmed 48–72 hour collection window would have been the better choice by any measure.

 2. Booking during peak periods without accounting for demand